 Non-compliance.
 Any entity who fails to comply with the requirements of this article, may be subject to civil or criminal penalties.
 Such penalties shall apply on a per-engine or per-equipment unit basis.
 Each day in which there is a violation shall be a separate violation.
 Knowingly submitting any false statement or representation in any application, request, document, report, statement, or other document filed, maintained, or used for the purposes of compliance with this Regulation is considered a violation of this article.

+Confidentiality.
+Spark-Ignited Forklift Manufacturers may designate current and prior production report information as trade secret.
+Dealers and Rental Agencies may designate current and prior transaction data as trade secret.
+Any regulated party may make a case-specific request for designating other information as confidential or trade secret.
+Any information so designated will be handled in accordance with Title 17, California Code of Regulations, Section 91000.

 Severability.
 If any section, subsection, paragraph, subparagraph, sentence, clause, phrase, or portion of this Regulation (or the application thereof to any person or circumstances) is, for any reason, held invalid, unconstitutional, or unenforceable by any court of competent jurisdiction, such portion or application shall be deemed separate, distinct, and independent, and such holding shall not affect the validity of the remaining applications or portions of this Regulation or the application of this Regulation to other persons or circumstances.

 NOTE: Authority cited: Sections 39600, 39601, 43101, 43102, 43013, 43016, 43018, 43105, 43151, 43152, 43153, 43154, 43205.5, 43211, and 43212, Health and Safety Code.
 Reference: Section 43150, Health and Safety Code.